NextSDS Logo

 Cleanup methods

 Collect free product with suitable means.
-Absorb spilled product with suitable non-combustible materials.
+Transfer collected product and other contaminated materials to suitable containers for recovery or safe disposal.
 Collect spilled product by absorbing with specific floating absorbents.
 Collect the product by skimming or other suitable mechanical means.
-Remove contaminated soil.

 Related Products